Component state

 the state of any Views component from anywhere in your view.

-We highly recommend users to use the Views component state for an easy-to-use and opinionated
+We recommend users to use the Views component state for an easy-to-use and opinionated

 Components that have state have a "State API" section in their documentation, for example